Natasha Hovey

-Hovey was born in Beirut, Lebanon, the daughter of an American musician father and a Dutch graphologist mother.
+Hovey was born in Beirut, Lebanon, the daughter of an American musician father named Allen Hovey and a Dutch graphologist mother.
 She moved to Rome at 7, and at 16 debuted as actress with a leading role in Carlo Verdone's Acqua e sapone.

 Her typical role was the young, pretty high-class girl.
 She also appeared in commercials, television programs and stage works.

 In the late 1990s she moved to Paris and retired from the entertainment industry.